 ddev tableplusto launch TablePlus, and the obsolete Sequel Pro is also supported with

 ddev sequelpro.
 (Each must be installed before running the command.)

 ddev describedisplays the URL for the built-in phpMyAdmin GUI.
 (Something like

 - PhpStorm (and all JetBrains tools) have a nice database browser.
 (If you use the DDEV Integration plugin this is all done for you.)

 host_db_portfor your project.
 For example

-ddev startto make it take effect)
+ddev startfor it to take effect.